by Eric Cohen

 Austin doesn’t currently drive an electric vehicle but is approaching his EV future from an electrician’s point of view.
 Unlike most consumers in the market, Austin is not influenced by the look of a vehicle or a brand name.
 He’s more influenced by the vehicle’s power and efficiency.
 “I spend time studying the technology, understanding the power grid, and looking at wires.
 There’s really no need to have charging wires come into a vehicle.
 It’s safer if they don’t.
 And for convenience, wireless charging is the next wave in powering electric vehicles,” Austin explains.
 “I can’t wait for a time when I can simply park and begin charging.
 No need to plug in.
 No need to remember.
 It’ll be so easy.”

 Austin spends his days installing solar panels and talking about solar energy, but he can’t wait for the time when we don’t even have to touch the grid.
 “First, we remove the oil refineries from powering vehicles.
 Then we remove connecting to the electric grid.
-Power from the sun, directly to the charger … that’s our future.”
+Power from the sun, directly to the charger… that’s our future.”
 Taking electric vehicles one step further, Austin is excited about an autonomous future.
 “It won’t be long until cars are fully autonomous.
 And, of course, a car isn’t truly autonomous if someone has to plug it in to charge.
 With vehicles coordinated, autonomy will resolve so many traffic and environmental problems.
-Less accidents.
+Fewer accidents.
 Less waiting in traffic.
 Less frustration.”

 “Wireless makes it all possible, ” Austin quickly adds.